 Just reviewing the record on climate change underscores that failure.
 The planet continues to heat up and that warming trend is accelerating.
 The amount of carbon being released into the atmosphere is causing environmental crises happening today and that are only going to get worse.

 The results are devastating: the oceans are becoming more acidic; sea levels are rising and threatening coastal regions; deserts expand and with them famines; food shortages and extreme heat waves trigger violence; populations are displaced; and species across the planet are becoming extinct.

 Yet, the opposite polices are being followed.
 The Trump Administration ignores science and appoints political allies to dismantle environmental programs.
-The Trump Administration wants to leave the Paris Climate Change accord, one that has been ratified by every nation across the globe.

-Why do our elected leaders act in such a reckless and irrational way?
+Why do elected leaders act in such a reckless and irrational way?
 Because there is a political constituency that has been created by the oil, gas and coal industries to block science-based solutions.

 But the industry is not all powerful.
 In the early years of the Cuomo Administration, oil giant Exxon-Mobil put its considerable political clout behind an effort to get New York to allow fracking; a controversial type of drilling that allowed for the extraction of natural gas.
 At that time, it had the support of the governor.
 It was on a roll.

 Yet today a ban is in place.
 The reason for the change?
 An unprecedented statewide citizen mobilization in opposition to the plan.
 New Yorkers from Buffalo to Long Island decided that allowing the oil and gas industries the rights to large scale mining of natural gas reserves was simply too much of a public health and environmental threat.

 That shift in public opinion is spreading nationwide as the impacts of global warming are becoming more apparent.